 - a.
-The Regulations listed under this head are common for all disciplines of Bachelor of Science (Hons.) programmes offered by the University. - b.
+The Regulations listed under this head are common for all disciplines of Bachelor of Science (Hons) Physics / Chemistry / Mathematics / Statistics / Computer Sciences / Electronics programmes offered by the Faculty of Mathematical and Physical Sciences of the University. - b.
 The Regulations hereunder are subject to amendments by the Academic Council of the University, from time to time, after obtaining approval of the Board of Management.
 Such amendments will be effective from such date and apply to such batches of candidates, including those already undergoing the programme, as may be determined by the Academic Council.